jakubDoka/gogen/README.md

 }
 ```

 This is how you can generate your templates, you have to tell what you need, but its already better then defining them all by hand, now you can make a change to original and just rerun generation.
+There is also no indentation, i admit I em to lazy to support that as its not necessary for code to compile.
 Cross package generation is also supported.
 We have imp-block for this reason:

 ```go
 /*imp(